Visit the Garden

 The Modern Clematis

-This newest garden celebrates recent introductions from post-WWII, when clematis re-emerged as “the Queen of the Vines.”
+This garden celebrates recent introductions from post-WWII, when clematis re-emerged as “the Queen of the Vines.”
 Located along the driveway entrance, opposite the farmhouse, clematis in this garden are arranged by color along rows of fencing so you can easily see the individual plants and their characteristics.
 The Evison and Marczynski introductions are displayed here in their own rows.
 We have used strawberries and the groundcover here, all 16 varieties are organically grown.
 The rows are labeled with name of each strawberry grown in that row.
 We hope you will enjoy them as you wander among the clematis.